 A tracking station operated by the European Space Agency (ESA) in Perth, Australia, made contact Nov.
 22 with Russia’s Phobos-Grunt spacecraft, a Mars-bound probe stranded in low Earth orbit since it was launched two weeks ago from Baikonur Cosmodrome in Kazakhstan.
 “This is the first signal received on Earth since the Mars mission was launched,” ESA says in a statement.
 “ESA teams are working closely with engineers in Russia to determine how best to maintain communications with the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Ground Station Makes Contact with Stranded Russian Mars Probe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Ground Station Makes Contact with Stranded Russian Mars Probe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.